projecthorus/radiosonde_auto_rx/auto_rx/test/README.md

 Calibrated-level noise is added to the sample to produce a file with a user-defined Eb/No ('SNR per-bit').
 If everything works 'perfectly', we should expect all the different modems to have similar PER vs Eb/No performance.
 However, real-world factors such as packet length, transmitter deviation, filter widths, etc will mess this up.
-I wouldn't try and make too many comparions of the performance between different sonde demodulators.
+I wouldn't try and make too many comparisons of the performance between different sonde demodulators.
 Better to strike a baseline of current performance, and then try and improve on it.

 The level of noise to add is determined based on the variance of the sample.
 Some checking of Eb/No of generated